 There his career was resurrected under the tutelage of the Athletics’ pitching coach, former Yankees great Ed Lopat.
 During this period Moe also began to study films of his pitching, taken by his wife, Elizabeth, in an attempt to improve his mechanics.
 His fastball was no longer as overpowering, and he learned to rely on location and placement.
 “I really learned a lot about pitching from Eddie Lopat at Kansas City,” said Drabowsky years later.
 As his pitching coach in 1962, Lopat “provided me with a brand-new outlook and rekindled the confidence.”
 Hired as Kansas City’s manager for 1963, Lopat “gave me a chance to pitch and my arm never felt stronger or better.
 My confidence was restored and suddenly I realized I was far from washed up.”10

-Drabowsky began 1963 in Portland, starting two games and relieving in 17, and going 5-1 with a 2.13 ERA.
+Drabowsky began 1963 in Triple-A Portland of the PCL, starting two games and relieving in 17, and going 5-1 with a 2.13 ERA.
 Returning to Kansas City, he started in 22 of his 26 appearances.
 Moe went 7-13 for the Athletics, but posted a 3.05 ERA in the process (in a league where starters averaged 3.65).

 During the off-season, once again in the Rule 5 Draft, Drabowsky waited to see where he would end up.
 The Cardinals expressed interest in him, but didn’t have the chance to select him.
 When Cleveland took Baltimore’s first choice, pitcher Bob Heffner, Orioles General Manager Harry Dalton heard from Charlie Lau, a former Drabowsky roommate.
 “If you can, get Drabowsky from Kansas City,” said Lau, “and we’ll win the pennant.”13 Dalton made the pick, then offered Moe $10,000; Drabowsky held out for $15,000, but signed for $12,500.